If you think you may be having a heart attack, call 911. Do not drive yourself to the emergency room!

 - Dizziness.
 Dizziness or double vision is another heart attack symptom that often occurs prior to pain.

 - Fluttering Heartbeat.
-If your heart rate feels unsteady and fluttering of the feeling that your pulse is racing can signal a heart attack.
+A heart rate that feels unsteady or like it is fluttering, or the feeling that your pulse is racing also can signal a heart attack.

 Warning Signs of a Heart Attack in Women